ts-nathan-schroeder/TSE-Demo-Builder/README.md

 #### Updating to the latest version

-`git pull`
+Option 1. `git pull --no-rebase` To pull the latest version.
+If you run into problems with this use the next option.

-To pull the latest version.
-If
+Option 2. `git pull` and then `npm install`

 ### Step 2: Click the Gear Icon